zxdvd/blog/content/postgres/pg-basic: upsert.md

 - You can still use `returning *` if you want

 #### upsert multiple values
 You can insert multiple values just like above example.
 And the result could be some inserted and some updated.

-However, there shouldn't have conflict between these values that will be inserted.
+However, **there shouldn't have conflict between these values that will be inserted**.
 Following inserting will get error.

 ``` sql
 insert into t_upsert values (3, 13,'abc'), (3, 13, 'dd')